-This readings course will enable the advanced graduate student to deepen his knowledge of United States diplomatic history through a program of directed readings.
+HIST 610.
+Readings in American Diplomatic History.
+(3).
+This readings course will enable the advanced graduate student to deepen his knowledge of United States Diplomatic history through a program of directed readings.

 HIST 620.
-READINGS IN EARLY AMERICAN HISTORY.
-Three hours credit.
+Readings in Early American History.
+(3).
 This readings course is designed to enrich the student's knowledge of early American history by allowing him to read and evaluate selected works from the literature of the field.

 HIST 622.
-INDIVIDUAL STUDIES.
-Maximum four hours credit.
+Individual Studies.
+(Maximum 3).
 Qualified graduate students outline and spend a minimum of 25 clock hours per quarter on a problem.
-A well-written paper must be filed with the instructor and chairman before credit is given.
-Does not satisfy the 500 requirement unless the student is in full-time residence at UNC during the quarter the course is taken.
+A wellwritten paper must be filed with the instructor and chairman before credit is given.
+Does not satisfy the 30 hour requirement unless the student is in full-time residence at UNC during the quarter te course is taken.

 HIST 624.
-READINGS IN THE JACKSONIAN ERA: 1815-1850.
-Three hours credit.
+Readings in the Jacksonian Era: 1815-1850.
+(3).
 An analysis of significant works from the bibliography of the Jacksonian Era of American history.